 Why are cowboy boots pointed, to begin with?

 Pointed toes on cowboy boots originally served functional purposes, such as making it easier to slip into stirrups while riding.
-Over time, this design also became a style statement and an icon of the Western aesthetic.
+Over time, this design became a style statement and an icon of the Western aesthetic.

 Are pointed cowboy boots comfortable for everyday wear?